 If inflation is caused by wage inflation (e.g. powerful unions bargaining for higher real wages), then limiting wage growth can help to moderate inflation.
 Lower wage growth helps to reduce cost-push inflation and helps to moderate demand-pull inflation.

 However, as the UK discovered in the 1970s, it can be difficult to control inflation through incomes policies, especially if the unions are powerful.
 Also, wage control requires widespread co-operation in the economy, but if firms are facing labour shortages they will be more concerned to get the workers, even if they have to exceed government wage controls.

-Monetarism seeks to control inflation through controlling the money supply.
+Monetarism seeks to control inflation by controlling the money supply.
 Monetarists believe there is a strong link between the money supply and inflation.
 If you can control the growth of the money supply, then you should be able to bring inflation under control.
 Monetarists would stress policies such as:

 - Higher interest rates (tightening monetary policy)

 - Reducing budget deficit (deflationary fiscal policy)

-- Control of money being created by government
+- Control of money being created by the government

 However, in practice, the link between money supply and inflation is less strong.

 Often inflation is caused by persistent uncompetitiveness and rising costs.
 Supply-side policies may enable the economy to become more competitive and help to moderate inflationary pressures.
 For example, more flexible labour markets may help reduce inflationary pressure.